SOPAC Swimming Club Head Coach

 - Coached metropolitan medallist’s

-Joining Brianna in this role is James Traiforos.
-For the past 10 years James has been training and competing as an elite level swimmer, selected onto a number of Australian and NSW teams.
+James Traiforos has been training and competing as an elite level swimmer, selected onto a number of Australian and NSW teams for the past 10 years.
 James has coaching experience at MLC Marlins, Trinity Grammar School and Meriden, ranging from learn to swim to junior competition squads.
 James is currently studying a Bachelor of Commerce (Liberal Studies) at the University of Sydney.

-We are very excited to have such a dynamic and enthusiastic coaching team for the Transition Competition Squad.
-Brianna and James aim to provide an enjoyable and rewarding squad environment, passing their knowledge onto their swimmers transitioning through the program.
-The flexibility afforded by the two coaches also allows us to utilise their expertise with other groups from time to time.
+We are very excited to have James lead the Transition Competition Squad, and he brings a wealth of experience to this role.
+James aims to provide an enjoyable and rewarding squad environment, passing his knowledge onto swimmers transitioning through the program.